The Nuclear Magnetic Resonance facility in the Department of Chemistry, University of Toronto

 Weekdays (business hours): Curb-side Sample Drop-off and Pick-up service

-- A contact-less curb-side sample drop-off and pick-up protocol will be instituted during weekday business hours.
-Clients will submit experiments using on-line forms after sample drop-off.
+- A contact-less curb-side sample drop-off and pick-up protocol has been instituted during weekday business hours.
+Clients can submit experiments using on-line forms after sample drop-off.
 Samples and associated experiments will be scheduled for batch submission to autosampler spectrometers periodically throughout the day by staff.
 Similarly, samples will be collected and placed for curbside pick-up throughout the day so that students have the opportunity for same-day and next-day sample retrieval.

 - clients are encouraged to consolidate group samples and drop them off batchwise to limit traffic at the NMR facility.

-- clients will be able to select and submit experiments in a sample- and spectrometer-specific fashion using On-line Experiment Submission Forms from any network-attached device.
+- clients can select and submit experiments in a sample- and spectrometer-specific fashion using On-line Experiment Submission Forms from any network-attached device.
 On-line Experiment submissions can be carried out on-site or off-site.

 - clients will be expected to maintain 2m physical distancing, wear masks, and carry out a cleaning and disinfection regimen during sample drop-off and pick-up.

-- curb-side services will be available for all NMR tube types (3mm, 5mm, J-young) and for all basic 1D and 2D NMR experiments.
+- curb-side services are available for all NMR tube types (3mm, 5mm, J-young) and for all basic 1D and 2D NMR experiments.

-- Staff service requests will also be available to clients during business hours.
-These requests will be reserved for complicated or set-up intensive experiments (e.g. variable temperature, reaction kinetics, selective excitation, triple resonance, etc.) and will be arranged on-line.
-The associated samples will be dropped off and picked up as outlined above.
+- Staff service requests are also available to clients during business hours.
+These requests are reserved for complicated or set-up intensive experiments (e.g. variable temperature, reaction kinetics, selective excitation, triple resonance, etc.) and can be arranged on-line.
+The associated samples can be dropped off and picked up as outlined above.

-- All other staff-student interactions will occur remotely (e.g. data processing, analysis, assistance, troubleshooting, and other NMR-related activities).
+- All other staff-student interactions are occuring remotely (e.g. data processing, analysis, assistance, troubleshooting, and other NMR-related activities).

 Weeknights / Weekends: Open Access Service